pacifica/pacifica-docs/requirements/README.md

 2. The system must issue requests to the cart for data that's been validated by the upload and ingest systems.

+## Authorization and Authentication

+1. The system must support any kind of authenticator provided by the installation site.

+1. The system must be able to query metadata to utilize custom authorization mechanisms.

+## Search and Discovery

+1. The system must use the metadata in the system to provide a dynamic search interface that changes as the metadata changes.

+1. The system must issue requests to the cart for data that's been validated by the upload and ingest systems.